vnikesh/ByzantiumTravel-DEV/README.md

 Byzantium Travel members are looking for adventure and locations where they can create unique adventures.

+User can login using Facebook and start searching for flight tickets and hotel accomedations.
+This is core functionality.
+Visitors can also plan their trip by seeing the weather forecast and checking the restaurants available in their destination.
+Using Google Maps, user will be able to check out the places on map.
+Additionally, we planned for users to chat with other users who are online and Send SMS to any number in USA when their mobile ran out of battery.

 ---
 ### Data Model Diagram